The Bears Ears Inter-Tribal Coalition is hiring an Operations and Administration Coordinator!

 - Technological ability to ensure compliance with confidentiality policies and procedures necessary for the protection of RLF data.

-DIVERSITY, EQUITY, AND INCLUSION: We are committed to providing a work environment free from discrimination, where all team members feel valued, respected, and included.
-We know that our work is enriched by the varied voices and perspectives of every staff and board member, so we are committed to making an earnest effort to recruit, welcome, train, develop, and retain talented individuals from diverse backgrounds.
-We believe that a diverse and inclusive culture expands our creative capacity to do our work and achieve greater outcomes for people and the natural world.
-Learn more about RLF’s commitment to diversity, equity, and inclusion on our website.
+We are committed to providing a work environment free from discrimination, where all team members feel valued, respected, and included.
+We know that our work is enriched by the varied voices and perspectives of every staff and board member, so we are committed to making an earnest effort to recruit, welcome, train, develop, and retain talented individuals from all backgrounds.
+We believe that a welcoming culture expands our creative capacity to do our work and achieve greater outcomes for people and the natural world.

 As a member of the RLF team, the Operations and Administration Coordinator: